 Phase 1 - GSA Proposal Preparation & Submission: Prepare your GSA proposal based on the specific GSA schedule's solicitation and then submit to GSA via GSA's eOffer system.

-Phase 3 - GSA Contract Award and Startup: Initial steps a firm should take within the first few weeks after the GSA contract award, including registering the contract, uploading pricing to GSA Advantage, and setting up your profile in eBuy.
+Phase 3 - GSA Contract Award and Startup: The initial steps a firm should take after receiving the GSA contract include: registering the contract, uploading the price let and catalog to GSA Advantage, and setting up your profile in eBuy.

 Preparing a GSA Proposal

 How can TurboGSA help you get a GSA Schedule